 Alternatives to air conditioners

-The cooler the temperature you set your air conditioner, the more it costs you to run.
+Did you know that the cooler the temperature you set your air conditioner, the more it costs you to run?
+Every degree you lower the thermostat, you increase running costs by 10%!
 All air conditioners are designed to produce air at 17-18°C. They will pump out air at 17°C until the room reaches the temperature you set on your controller.